-Type of data Description and sourcing Personal Related Section Driver location data Driver location data in real time for route planning, ETA, emission reporting and other location-based services.
-These data are directly sourced from the users, via their mobile phones or GPS-enabled vehicles.
-YES 5 GPS traces GPS traces GPS traces, also known as trajectory microdata in this document, consist of databases in which each record corresponds to an individual and contains the location data from this individual in each period of time.
+Type of data Description and sourcing Personal Related Section Driver location data location emission reporting and other location-based services.
+These data are directly sourced from the users, via their 5 GPS traces GPS traces, also known as trajectory microdata in this document, consist of databases in which each record corresponds to an individual and contains the location data from this individual in each period of time.
 These traces are obtained by collecting and merging user-provided data.
 6 Static map data or transport network topology Static map data or transport network topology, corresponding to maps and roads.
 These data are offered by public entities such as municipalities and departments of transport.
 Organisations such as Google and OpenStreetMap provide access to this kind of data NO N/A Real-time traffic data Real-time traffic data, including disruptions and alerts and planned events.
 This information is also typically provided by public authorities in real time, although it is common for service providers to offer real-time or aggregated traffic information obtained through crowdsourcing.
-Service providers that continuously monitor the location of their users ( e.g. , Google via Android phones), can obtain traffic information aggregating the speed, location, and density of their users, and enriching this data with publicly available information.
-YES/NO 5, 6, 7 Points of interest Points of interest can be obtained from public authorities, such as departments of tourism, by companies announcing themselves or by crowdsourcing.
-Pols can also be obtained by analysing highly visited locations in trajectory datasets.
-YES/NO 6, 7 Vehicle data Vehicle data, fuel type and load are useful information for emissions reporting.
+Service providers that continuously monitor the location of their users (e.g., Google via Android phones), can obtain traffic information aggregating the speed, location, and density of their users, and enriching this data with publicly available information.
+YES/NO 5, 6, 7 Points of interest companies announcing themselves or by 6, 7 Vehicle data Vehicle data, fuel type and load are useful information for emissions reporting.
 These data must be supplied by users or companies.
 YES/NO 4 Public transport data Public transport data is offered by public transport operators, although they can also be obtained through crowdsourcing from public transport users, in real time or not.
 YES/NO 5, 6, 7 either protected locally by the users before sending them to the service provider, or by the controller if any sharing or release is intended.
 We enumerate several strategies for the protection of these kinds of data in Sections 5 and 6, where we deal with location-based services and trajectory microdata.
 Other kinds of data, such as real-time traffic or public transport data are also potentially sensitive when they are obtained via crowdsourcing.
 Section 7 describes some of the risks of publishing or sharing aggregate data, such as heatmaps.
 Data such as maps are considered public information and do not require any additional protection.